renatocarvalho/blog/source/2012-07-15-working-with-icon-fonts.html.markdown

 1. Open up your `coolfonts.svg` file in InkScape.
 2. Perform necessary edits.
 Use Chrome to preview updates done in SVG.
-3. Run the fontforge command once you're done with the changes.
+3. If all looks in place, run the FontForge script to generate the font file.
+4. Push to production/staging.

 To make things easier, let's create a `makefile` and put the fontforge script: